 On Sept.
-11, 2012, four Americans were killed in attacks on a diplomatic compound and CIA outpost in Benghazi, Libya.
-The events of that night have been the subject of eight investigations that produced tens of thousands of pages and led to changes in U.S. diplomatic security worldwide.
-Even so, more digging lies ahead.
-So does partisan combat.
-In May, the Republican-controlled House of Representatives voted along party lines to create a special committee to investigate some more.
-Republicans say there was an effort by the White House to protect President Barack Obama’s re-election campaign by falsely claiming that the attack was a spontaneous reaction to an anti-Muslim video rather than a planned act of terrorism.
-Democrats say the committee’s mission is to exploit a tragedy to discredit Obama, boost Republican fundraising and undermine Hillary Clinton, a potential 2016 Democratic presidential candidate who was U.S. secretary of state at the time of the attack.
+11, 2012, four Americans were killed in attacks on a diplomatic compound and a CIA outpost in Benghazi, Libya.
+The events of that night had been the subject of seven investigations that produced tens of thousands of pages and led to changes in U.S. diplomatic security worldwide.
+Then, in May 2014, the Republican-controlled House of Representatives voted along party lines to create a special committee to investigate further.
+Republicans had said there was an effort by the White House to protect President Barack Obama’s re-election campaign by falsely claiming that the attack was a spontaneous reaction to an anti-Muslim video rather than a planned act of terrorism.
+Democrats said the committee’s mission was to exploit a tragedy to discredit Obama, boost Republican fundraising and undermine Hillary Clinton, the 2016 Democratic presidential candidate who was U.S. secretary of state at the time of the attack.
 Two years later, the committee issued its report.
 It won’t be the last word on what happened.

-In August 2011, Muammar Qaddafi was driven from power with the help of NATO air strikes.
-In June 2012, Stevens, who had been in Benghazi as the U.S. liaison to the rebels during the uprising, took up his post as ambassador in the capital, Tripoli.
+In August 2011, Libyan leader Muammar Qaddafi was driven from power with the help of NATO airstrikes.
+In June 2012, Chris Stevens, who had been in Benghazi as the U.S. liaison to Libyan rebels during the uprising, took up his post as ambassador in the capital, Tripoli.
 He traveled to Benghazi in September to meet with militia leaders to discuss security — and died of smoke inhalation in the safe room of the U.S. diplomatic compound after it came under attack.
 In a series of television interviews on Sept.
-16, the U.S. ambassador to the United Nations, Susan Rice, said the “best information” available showed that the attack began as a “spontaneous reaction” to the anti-Muslim video, as had been the case earlier that day at the U.S. Embassy in Cairo.
-In fact, intelligence agencies had preliminary evidence that individuals linked to al-Qaeda were involved, but wanted that withheld from the talking points prepared for Rice to protect classified sources and to avoid compromising any FBI investigation into the attack on Americans, according to the majority findings of the Senate Intelligence Committee, a conclusion disputed by the panel’s Republicans.
+16, the U.S. ambassador to the United Nations, Susan Rice, said the “best information” available showed that the attack began as a “spontaneous reaction” to an anti-Muslim video on the internet, as had been the case earlier that day at the U.S. Embassy in Cairo.
+In fact, intelligence agencies had preliminary evidence that individuals linked to al-Qaeda were involved, but wanted that withheld from the talking points prepared for Rice to protect classified sources and to avoid compromising any FBI investigation into the attack on Americans, according to the findings of the Senate Intelligence Committee.
+That conclusion is disputed by the panel’s Republicans.
 A definitive account of what happened and why remains elusive.
-Investigations by Congress and news organizations suggest that the attacks were the work of Islamist militias including Ansar al-Sharia, a militant group inspired by al-Qaeda, and involved a combination of planning and spontaneous anger over the video.
+Investigations by Congress and news organizations suggest that the attacks were the work of Islamist militias including Ansar al-Sharia, a group inspired by al-Qaeda, and involved a combination of planning and spontaneous anger over the video.

 Initially, Congress united in bipartisan demands for accountability and changes to safeguard diplomatic missions.
 That quickly gave way to partisan skirmishing, as “Benghazi” evolved into Republican political shorthand for suspected duplicity by the administration.
-Republicans on the Senate Intelligence Committee dissented from the majority’s findings concerning the talking points, concluding that officials sought to “frame the story” in a way that wouldn’t contradict the president’s campaign claim that al-Qaeda “had been decimated and was on the run.”
+In 2014, dissenting Republicans on the Senate Intelligence Committee concluded that officials sought to “frame the story” in a way that wouldn’t contradict the president’s campaign claim that al-Qaeda “had been decimated and was on the run.”
 Obama has accused the Republicans of pushing “phony scandals.”
 Clinton campaign staffers saw evidence of this in comments made by House Majority Leader Kevin McCarthy in September 2015 linking Clinton’s declining poll numbers to the investigation.
-The American public is likewise divided: Polls show most Democrats think the Congressional Republicans are posturing, while most Republicans think they are pursuing legitimate questions.
-Independents split down the middle.
-In the meantime, Congress has paid scant attention to events in Libya, a nation headed toward anarchy as radical Islamists and other factions battle for dominance and push the country toward a potential breakup.
+The American public is likewise divided: Polls have shown most Democrats disapprove of the Congressional hearings on Benghazi while Republicans are for them.
+In the meantime, Congress has paid scant attention to events in Libya, where the chaos after Qaddafi’s fall allowed militant groups, notably Islamic state, to take root.

 The Reference Shelf

-- The U.S. House Armed Services Committee Report on Beghazi.
+- The U.S. House Armed Services Committee report on Benghazi.

-- The U.S. Senate Committee on Homeland Security and Governmental Affairs’s report on Benghazi, “Flashing Red.”
+- The U.S. Senate Committee on Homeland Security and Governmental Affairs report on Benghazi, “Flashing Red.”